 This is especially true in regard to Man-in-the-Middle Attacks launched by IMSI Catchers.
 These types of attacks are extremely simple to launch yet dangerously effective.
 A network level solution is not only necessary it should be compulsory to finally curtail the expanding numbers of cellular cyber attacks.

-Protect people, IPs and devices from IMSI Catchers with FirstPoint
+Protect any cellular device from IMSI Catchers with FirstPoint